30 McDonald's Facts All '80s Kids Remember

-“If the U.S. wins, you win.”
-This was the slogan McDonald’s cooked up for its ad campaign during the 1984 Olympic games in Los Angeles, as reported by The New York Times.
-The idea was that with every purchase, you’d get a scratch-off ticket that revealed a sporting category, and every time an American won a medal in that category, you’d win a prize: a gold medal meant a free Big Mac, a silver earned you french fries, and a bronze got you a Coke.
+"If the U.S. wins, you win."
+This was the slogan McDonald's cooked up for its ad campaign during the 1984 Olympic games in Los Angeles, as reported by The New York Times.
+The idea was that with every purchase, you'd get a scratch-off ticket that revealed a sporting category, and every time an American won a medal in that category, you'd win a prize.
+A gold medal meant a free Big Mac, a silver earned you french fries, and a bronze got you a Coke.
 The only catch?
-The Soviet Union boycotted the games that year after we had done the same to them during a previous Olympics in Moscow, and America swept the floor with what was left of the competition.
-The U.S. won, McDonald’s customers won, and McDonald’s lost more than twice the number of Big Macs they had budgeted for.
+The Soviet Union boycotted the games that year after the U.S. did the same to them during a previous Olympics in Moscow, and America swept the floor with what was left of the competition.
+The U.S. won, McDonald's customers won, and McDonald's lost more than twice the number of Big Macs they had budgeted for.

 Chicken McNuggets were all the rage.

-Sure, Chicken McNuggets still exist today, but they’re somewhat tainted by the idea that they’re made of pink slime—a debunked rumor that famously circulated on the internet some years ago.
-But 80s kids remember how it felt when they first made their way into our collective consciousness: it was pure excitement.
+Sure, Chicken McNuggets still exist today, but they're somewhat tainted by the idea that they're made of pink slime—a debunked rumor that's circulated on the internet for years.
+But '80s kids remember how it felt when McNuggets first made their way into our collective consciousness: It was pure excitement.
 They were so popular when they hit restaurants in 1983 that chains almost immediately had supply issues.
-By the way, did you know that McNuggets come in four different shapes?

 The prices were insanely low.